alexwebgr/flag_icon/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Contributing
-Matching flags to languages can be really tricky and even problematic sometimes because there is no direct association between languages and countries since the same language is spoken in many countries and many languages are spoken in a single.
-So a effort was made to identify the official language of each country and then assign the flag to the language not the country.

-So for a title from Mexico which has spanish as the official language the spanish flag will appear.

-Therefore if you notice any flags being mismatched please raise an [issue](https://github.com/alexwebgr/flag_icon/issues) or even better open a [pull request](https://github.com/alexwebgr/flag_icon/pulls)

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/alexwebgr/flag_icon/blob/master/CODE_OF_CONDUCT.md).

 ## License